acr197/2021-VBA-Macros/README.md

 ## Notes
 - Built manually before LLMs and later refined with AI assistants
 - Saves the team many hours of tedious work each month
 - Demonstrates AI as an assistant to augment human capabilities, not replace jobs
+- This is not the original code used at my place of employment as the company owns that.
+This was re-written from scratch as a demo of GenAI on my personal time to display in a compliant manner.